mhoellerschlieper/Multi_Branch-Transformer_Architecture/README.md

-In real inference deployments, large transformer models are often not primarily limited by compute operations, but by **memory footprint**, **memory bandwidth**, **KV-cache management**, and **communication and synchronization costs** in distributed environments.
+In real inference deployments, large transformer models are often not primarily limited by compute operations, but by **memory footprint**, **memory bandwidth** and **communication and synchronization costs** in distributed environments.
 Classical partitioning along **depth** does reduce memory requirements per node, but it still enforces a **sequential token-processing chain**, leaving potential parallelism gains structurally underutilized&mdash;particularly in **heterogeneous** and **volatile** execution environments.

 This repository addresses this situation via a **multi-branch topology** in which parallelism is organized as a **width structure within a layer**: multiple transformer blocks or block sequences are executed **concurrently**, and their path outputs are subsequently fused through an **aggregation stage**, which simultaneously provides a natural **partitioning and orchestration unit** for distributed resources.